mirecloud/kubernetes-cluster-setup-ansible/README.md

 # Kubernetes Cluster Setup with Ansible

 This repository contains Ansible playbooks for setting up and resetting a Kubernetes cluster using `kubeadm` on Ubuntu 24.04 LTS.
+The cluster will have a control node and as many worker node you want. we are trying to modify it to have a multi control node

 ## Table of Contents
 - [Overview](#overview)